Plain and clean, the color white makes a bold statement.

 Wrapping Up

-Subtractive mixing can be used to create any color on the spectrum – with, as you now know, the exception of white.
-The color white is a kind of anomaly in that it is not the presence but the absence of color.
+Subtractive mixing can be used to create any color on the spectrum … but that doesn’t include white.
+White is not the presence but the absence of color.

-That said, there is no doubt that white has a dramatic subtlety to it – something that makes it an immensely fun color to play around with.
-Once you know how to mix white with other colors to make different shades of white, you can make more realistic depth, texture, and shadows.
+That said, there is no doubt that white has a dramatic subtlety to it โ something that makes it an immensely fun color to play around with.
+Once you know how to mix white with other colors to make different off-whites, you can make more realistic depth, texture, and shadows.

-To learn more about mixing and creating new colors, please feel free to read our articles on making red, yellow, and blue.
-Additionally I recommend learning about the color wheel to get the most out of color theory.
+To learn more about mixing and creating new colors, take a look at our articles on making red, yellow, and blue.
+You might also want to read up on the color wheel to get the most out of color theory.